 i'm emily, but you can call me cookie.

-When I start projects I go all-in, and CITK wasn't an exception.
-My family is full of entrepreneurs—including my older sister Abigail, both of my grandmothers, and my dad—so I was confident this "starting a business" thing wouldn't be too difficult, right?
+When I start a project I go all-in, and it was no exception with CITK.
+My family is full of entrepreneurs—including my older sister Abigail, both of my grandmothers, and sort of my dad—so I was confident this "starting a business" thing wouldn't be too difficult, right?

-Abigail helped draw a logo for me and my mom helped me create a WordPress blog whereby I went under the pseudonym "Cookie" for privacy's sake.
+Abigail helped draw a logo for me (see below :) and my mom helped me create a WordPress blog whereby I went under the pseudonym "Cookie" for privacy's sake.
+The name stuck around.
 To kick it off, on February 6th, 2011 I walked around my neighborhood to hand out business cards and samples of my cookies.
 After walking down one street, I had gotten orders for 19 dozen cookies and had to stop.

 be a bakery owner